KouseiMusic/Dub-Stabs/README.md

 **MIDI input**: Connect a MIDI controller before launching. `Dub Stabs` responds to note-on and note-off messages on any channel.
 Each MIDI note triggers a full chord built on that note using the current Voices and Base Note settings.

-**AU / VST3**: Plugin formats are under development.
+> **Audio Unit (AU) & VST3**: Plugins formats are under development.
 When available they will support full parameter automation and direct DAW audio routing without BlackHole.

 ---